logansease/QwikJson/README.md

 - NSString / String
 - NSArray  / []
 - NSNumber
+- NSDecimalNumber (but you must specify the type in classForKey: )

 * Note, if you are using Swift and using booleans, use Bool.
 DO NOT use Bool? since optional booleans cannot be expressed in objective c